 - Add Butter: Melt your butter in the microwave for 45 seconds.
 Pour the melted butter evenly over the top of the second pastry layer.

 - Mix the Cinnamon Sugar: Mix your sugar and cinnamon for the coating together in a small bowl until they’re combined.
-Sprinkle the cinnamon sugar over the top of the crescent roll.
+Sprinkle the cinnamon sugar over the top of the crescent dough.
 The butter should allow it to stick.

 - Bake, Cool and Serve: Bake the bars for 30 minutes.
 When they come out of the oven, set the pan to the side and let it cool completely.
 Once it’s cooled, you can serve it or store it.